bdeliencourt/ws-skills-2022/development/authentification.md

 ## Authentication 🔒
 Authentication confirms that the user says who he is.

 The user is authenticated by calling a login endpoint.
 The server is checking against the database if the user does exist.

-Then it usually sends back a token to the client a JSON Token which includes user's datas : his id, a session id, his roles (not recommanded) and more...
+Then it usually sends back a token to the client a JSON Token which includes user's datas : his id, a session id, his roles and more...

 ## Authorization 🗃️
 Authorization allows the user to access restricted ressources, endpoints, functions.
 Authorizations are often related to the user's roles : admin, super-admin, moderator, etc.

-### Where to store roles
+### Where to store roles ?
 User's roles could be stored directly into the JWT payload but it must be wisely thought.

 Informations stored in the JWT can be outdated.
 An user who has his roles revoked could still access restricted endpoints because his JWT is not synchronized with the database.

 A good practice is to store the user's id in the token and then retreive the user's roles from the database right after receiving the request.

 ## JWT : JSON Web Token